himanshu251001/Electricity_Billing_System/README.md

 # Electricity_Billing_System

 **Here is a user interface created with Java Swing and AWT(Abstract Window Toolkit).
-It enables the user to carry out various tasks, such as:
+It enables the user to carry out various tasks, such as:**

-1. Creating a login for security reasons.
+**1. Creating a login for security reasons.

 2. Adding customers and computing their electricity bills.

 3. Paying electricity bills.

-4. Generating a bill. **
+4. Generating a bill.**

 **About Project**